DukeRupert/lukaut/planning/MVP_ROADMAP.md

 ```

 **Acceptance Criteria:**
-- Passwords are hashed with bcrypt cost 12
+- [x] Passwords are hashed with bcrypt cost 12
-- Session tokens are cryptographically secure
+- [x] Session tokens are cryptographically secure
-- Cookies are properly configured for security
+- [x] Cookies are properly configured for security

+**Status: COMPLETE**

 ---